 Are natural gas water heaters the best option for your home?
-Check out the advantages over other fuel types, benefits, about standard, tankless and energy efficient water heaters.

-Water heating for domestic use can consume an enormous amount of energy.
-And if you have a large household that uses lots of hot water, then it’s going to tell on your energy bills.
-Generally, water heating takes a large chunk of your energy bill, about 18% after heating and cooling.
+According to some studies, water heating for domestic use can consume enormous amounts of energy.
+And if you have a large household that uses lots of hot water, then it's going to tell on your energy bills.

-No doubt, there are several fuels used to heat water, but one of the most efficient is natural gas.
-No matter the sort of heater you prefer, whether conventional heating using tank-type heaters, energy star, or tankless, natural gas is the way to go.
-The tankless heaters with the condensing technology are the most efficient with the best performance, longer warranties, and lifespan.
+No doubt, there are several fuel types used to heat water, but one of the most efficient is natural gas.
+No matter the sort of heater you prefer, whether conventional heating using tank-type heaters, energy star or tankless, natural gas is the way to go.

-So, natural gas is a great source of fuel for water heaters because generally, it is more cost-efficient than electricity, and it is available to many homes.
-You may get rebates from some utility companies if you switch from electric to gas water heaters, or buy the Energy Star qualified model.
-All things being considered, natural gas heaters have several advantages over other kinds of water heaters.
+So, natural gas is an excellent source of fuel for water heaters because generally, it is more cost-efficient than electricity, and it is available to many homes.
+You may get rebates from some utility companies if you switch from electric to gas water heaters, or buy an Energy Star-approved qualified model.

 A gas burner continuously heats the cold water in a storage tank from the bottom of the unit.
 The gas water heaters traditionally have a lifespan of 8-12 years, while the warranties are from 6 to 12 years, depending on the protection and element quality.

-Again, most residential water heaters are of the capacity ranging from 30 to 60 gallons, where the 50-gal models are the most popular.
-For large and demanding homes, there are water heaters with a capacity as high as 120 gallons.
 To be clear, standard tank heaters powered by natural gas are often more affordable than other types.
-They are quite simple to install and maintain; however, they are less efficient all round.
+They are simple to install and maintain; however, they are less efficient all around.
 Besides, there are newer water heating methods that are ultra-efficient.
 These are known as condensing water heaters, and good examples are AO Smith Vertex and Polaris.

-Energy Star water heaters have higher energy-efficiency than the standard models with lower energy factors.
-They have better insulation, advanced ignition system (direct electric or hot surface), and are often power vented.
 These water heaters can save you a reasonable amount of money yearly on heating costs, plus rebates from the utility company and tax breaks from the government (when applicable).
 Also, you should probably find out about possible rebates for Energy Star water heaters in your location.

 Now, tankless heaters are the newest and most effective in water heating technology.
 They do not have storage tanks but heating water on demand and delivering in endless supply.
-Tankless are small but powerful and high efficient.
+Tankless units are small but powerful and high efficient.

-Again, if you’re interested in tax rebates or Energy Star ratings, then you should avoid electric water heaters and go with the natural gas or propane.
+Again, if you're interested in tax rebates or Energy Star ratings, then you should avoid electric water heaters and go with natural gas or propane.

-When compared with other fuels, natural gas is one of the least expensive ways to heat your water.
+Compared to other fuels, natural gas is one of the least expensive ways to heat your water.
 And especially if it is piped into your home, you can enjoy this fuel without paying extra.
-If you’ve tried heating water with electricity, you will quickly notice the natural gas is significantly cheaper.
+If you've tried heating water with electricity, you will quickly notice the natural gas is significantly cheaper.

 Now, we’ve already mentioned that water heating can take up a good portion of your utility bills.
 Therefore, if you want to bring down costs, a good place to start is with the water heater.
 Since natural gas is cheaper than electricity, you’re already cutting down on your energy use by switching over.